BitcoinSchema/go-bpu/README.md

 }
 ```

-# Usage details
+# More Usage details
-See the [Typescript library](https://github.com/rohenaz/bpu-ts) for more examples of split configuration options, transformation, and a look at the output.
+See the [Typescript library](https://github.com/rohenaz/bpu-ts) README for more examples of split configuration options, transformation, and a look at the output.

 # Errata
 The original BPU library used bsv (javascript) v1.5 to determine if a script chunk was a valid opcode.
 At the time, the bsv library supported a limited number of OP codes (inherited from limitations uimposed by Bitcoin core).
 In this version all opcodes are recognized which surfaces a new issue where fields previously available would be missing if the data is now recognized as an opcode.